kirubhaharini/flask-ner/README.md

 1. Clone folder to local
 2. Create virtual env and install requirements using 'pip install -r requirements.txt'
 3. Replace 'model.bin' and 'tokenizer' with your own model
+4. Edit model_config.yaml file to change model configurations
+5. Under ner_model.py, make changes to map_label() and map_color() functions to change entities and their colours respectively
-4. Run 'python app.py' to start flask app
+6. Run 'python app.py' to start flask app
 ******